Flag of Quebec City

 The flag of Quebec City (drapeau de la ville de Québec) was officially adopted on January 12, 1987.

 Design and symbolism

-The flag depicts a gold colored ship on a deep blue field surrounded by a crenelated white border representing its unique city walls.
+The flag depicts a gold coloured ship on a deep blue field surrounded by a crenelated white border representing its unique city walls.
 The border also signifies the fortified city its founder came from, Brouage in Saintonge, France.

 The ship is Samuel de Champlain's ship, Don de Dieu, a reminder of the city's founder.
 The outward sails symbolize the bravery and strength of the population.
 The ship also signifies the city as being a major seaport in North America.

 The heraldic colours used have the following meaning: